ctalkington/python-directv/README.md

 ## Aboout

-This package allows you to ....
+This package allows you to monitor and control a DirecTV receiver and its associated client devices.

 ## Installation